bevyengine/bevy-website/content/news/2022-01-08-bevy-0.6/index.md

 * The MIT license (arguably) requires binaries to reproduce countless copies of the same license boilerplate for every MIT library in use.
 Apache-2.0 allows us to compress the boilerplate into a single instance of the license.
 * The Apache-2.0 license has protections from patent trolls and an explicit contribution licensing clause.
 * The Rust ecosystem is largely Apache-2.0.
 Being available under that license is good for interoperation and opens the doors to upstreaming Bevy code into other projects (Rust, the async ecosystem, etc).
 * The Apache license is incompatible with GPLv2, but MIT is compatible.

 ## Bevy Org Changes

 ### More pull request mergers!

 I've been at my scalability limits for a while.
-It has been  * cough * ... challenging  ... to build the engine features I need to, review every single pull request quickly, and preserve my mental health.
+It has been _cough_... challenging... to build the engine features I need to, review every single pull request quickly, and preserve my mental health.
 I've made it this far ... sometimes by overworking myself and sometimes by letting PRs sit unmerged for longer than I'd like.
 By scaling out, we can have our cake and eat it too!

 * @mockersf now has merge rights for "uncontroversial changes"
 * @alice-i-cecile now has merge rights for "uncontroversial documentation changes"